qmuli/qmuli/README.md

 In order to accomplish this with regular tools provided by AWS, we would create these resources using one of 3 methods:

-- using the AWS console
+- AWS console
-- using the AWS command line interface (CLI)
+- AWS command line interface (CLI)
-- using CloudFormation template
+- CloudFormation template

 Using console is great for beginners to learn how to provision resources or for quick ad-hoc changes, but involves lots of clicking around and therefore is not very practical for non-trivial deployments and hard to replicate exactly.